Oscars show salutes #MeToo movement, diversity in film

 Time’s Up, launched on Jan.
 1, is a legal defense fund that aims to support people reporting sexual harassment in the entertainment industry and beyond.

-“So we salute those unstoppable spirits who kicked ass and broke through the biased perceptions of their race their genders and their ethnicities,” Hayek said.

-Sciorra added:“And on this 90th anniversary evening, when the Oscars celebrates its timeless classics, we look forward as well.”

-The piece also featured taped comments from actors and filmmakers such as Ava DuVernay, Mira Sorvino and Geena Davis.
+The piece also featured taped comments from actors and filmmakers such as Ava DuVernay, Mira Sorvino, Kumal Nanjiani and Geena Davis.

-Pakistani-American actor and writer Kumail Nanjiani said during his clip that producers should work with women and people of color not only because they deserved representation but also“because you get rich.”

-Hollywood has been roiled by the sexual misconduct scandal, which has led to dozens of once powerful men stepping down or being dropped from creative projects.

-Reporting by Dan Whitcomb; Editing by Peter Henderson, Peter Cooney and Jonathan Oatis
+Hollywood has been roiled by the sexual misconduct scandal that has led to dozens of once powerful men stepping down or being dropped from creative projects.
+(Reporting by Dan Whitcomb; Editing by Peter Henderson and Peter Cooney)